laurentj/gitiwiki/docs/repository.md

 file is stored in a `.meta` directory in the same directory of the target file. its name is the same name of the target file + '.ini'.

-For example, the meta file of mydir/article.wiki, is in mydir/.meta/article.wiki.ini.
+For example, the meta file of mydir/article.wiki is mydir/.meta/article.wiki.ini.

 You can have meta file for any file: images, pdf, text etc.